dlsmon/Identity-to-Go-MVC-Core-NET-7-Skeleton/README.md

 ##### PM> Add-Migration CreateIdentitySchema
 ##### PM> Update-Database

-No run the application and register auser and then login.
+Now run the application and register auser and then login.